EyeTrackVR/EyeTrackVR-Docs/vitepress/docs/src/pages/firmware_guide/configure_firmware.md

 <Alerts :options="alerts.parts_list_one">
     <template v-slot:content>
         <p>
-           Make sure your wifi router has a 2.4 GHz band.
+           Make sure your WiFi router has a 2.4 GHz band.
 While most do, this is not always the case.
 Setting each band (5GHz, and 2.4GHz) to different SSIDs is recommended, though not required.
         </p>
     </template>
 </Alerts>